uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Then select two tasks that will be the focus of your design refinement.
 The selected tasks need to be representative of the experience of using your design.

-Create a storyboard of each task for your selected design.
-These should be done on paper, then scanned (i.e., do not create or recreate them in a drawing package).
-They should clearly indicate the functionality of the design and what the interface will be like, conveying the major aspects of the design in enough detail that a person not in your group can understand how the design supports each task.
-As needed, add descriptions that explicitly reference the storyboard, add more sketches, or annotate them in multiple colors.

 Prepare one paragraph describing why you selected the design you did.
 Draw upon feedback from critiques and data from your contextual inquiry.

  - Why this design and these tasks?
- - What makes the design better suited to your target audience compared to other possibilities?
+ - What makes the design better suited to the people for whom you are targeting your design?
  - Why are these tasks more compelling than the others?

 Convey a strong understanding of which design you chose, which tasks you chose, and why you chose them.

+Then Create a storyboard of each task for your selected design.
+These should be done on paper, then scanned (i.e., do not create or recreate them in a drawing package).
+They should clearly indicate the functionality of the design and what the interface will be like, conveying the major aspects of the design in enough detail that a person not in your group can understand how the design supports each task.
+As needed, add descriptions that explicitly reference the storyboard, add more sketches, or annotate them in multiple colors.

 ### Submission

 No more than one page of text in PDF format:

+ - discussion of your design and task choices (one paragraph)
  - scanned images of your storyboards and associated descriptions
- - discussion of your design and task choices (one paragraph)

 Images do not count against your page limit, and are therefore effectively free.
 You should embed images throughout your PDF, keeping them near the text that references them.
 The limit applies to the approximate amount of text you would have if all images were removed.

 Submit via Catalyst here: `link to Catalyst`

+In section, be prepared to discuss your choices and storyboards with other teams and the course staff.

 ### Grading